The Definitive Silk Road Tour

 Start Point: Bam Destination: Kerman Travel: Saloon Car

-Sites include the Shah Nematollah Vali Shrine, the delightful Shazdeh Garden from the late Qajar period, the Ganjali Khan complex and baths from the Safavid era, the 2nd century Jabalieh dome, a super bazaar (one of the oldest trading centres in Iran) and much more besides.
-You’ll have this afternoon and tomorrow here to get the best from the city whilst stay at a great guest house.
+Sites here include the Shah Nematollah Vali Shrine, the delightful Shazdeh Garden, the Ganjali Khan complex and baths from the Safavid era, the 2nd century Jabalieh dome, a super bazaar (one of the oldest trading centres in Iran) and much more besides.
+You’ll have this afternoon and tomorrow here to get the best from the city whilst staying at a great guest house.

 Start Point: Kerman Destination: Kerman